The electrifying history of Nikola Tesla

 Eventually, in 1943, the Marconi company sued the US government for patent infringement during World War I.

-However, the court decided to uphold Tesla’s patents for the Tesla coil, which overturned the Marconi patent, and once again made Tesla the original inventor of radio.
+However, the court decided to uphold Tesla’s patents for the Tesla coil, which overturned the Marconi patent and once again made Tesla the original inventor of radio.

 Technically, the answer to “when did Nikola Tesla invent the radio?” is 1884.
 However, many people still regard Marconi to be the father of radio.